chrsoo/hocon-extras/hocon-keystore/README.md

 # Hocon Keystore
 Hocon Keystore is a small java library for managing [HOCON](https://github.com/typesafehub/config) secrets in a Java keystore.
-Secrets are stored in portable PKCS12 (.p12) keystore files.
+Secrets are stored in JCEKS or the more portable PKCS12 (.p12) keystore format.

 ## Overview
 Secrets in HOCON configuration files are **redacted**, i.e. **replaced by five